koenderks/jfa/cran-comments.md

 This is jfa version 0.5.3.
 In this version I have:

 * Updated documentation for all functions.
+* Added several new methods to two existing functions.
 * Fixed an error in the evaluation function.

 ## Test environments